-If you're interested in this sector then sign up for job notifications with Devex.
+If you're interested in this sector, sign up for job notifications with Devex.

 9. Do Movie/Extra Work

-At the lower end, a movie extra can make about the same as an expat teacher (state school), and at the higher end of cameo appearances and modelling, earnings can soar past 100k a month.
+At the lower end of the scale, a movie extra can make about the same as an expat teacher (state school), and at the higher end of cameo appearances and modelling, earnings can soar past 100k a month.

 The downsides are that work can be inconsistent.
-You will need to go to lots of castings that will often lead to nothing, and on set there can be lots of waiting around.
+You will need to go to lots of castings that will often lead to nothing, and there can be lots of waiting around on set.